 New product development is an uncertain endeavor and the use of Inventor Start Kit’s services typically does not result in a license agreement, manufacturing, sales, or profit to the inventor.
-Inventor Start Kit does not provide legal advice and provides no advice as to whether your idea or invention is patentable.
+Inventor Start Kit does not provide legal advice and does not provide analysis of the feasibility, marketability, patentability or profitability of invention ideas submitted to it.
 Such advice may be provided by an independent patent attorney.
 Inventor Start Kit’s research, development, and presentation services are provided for an upfront fee paid by the client.

 The American Inventors Protection Act of 1999 gives you certain rights when dealing with invention promoters.
 Before an invention promoter can enter into a contract with you, it must disclose the following information about its business practices during the past five years:

 - how many inventions it has evaluated 460,

 - how many of those inventions got positive or negative evaluations 460,

 - its total number of customers 460,

 - how many of those customers received a net profit above the promoter’s services 30, and

 - how many of those customers have licensed their inventions due to the promoter’s service 3